colossus06/AWS-Cloud-Project-Bootcamp-Cruddur/journal/week1.md

 ### Build and run the app locally

-I could make frontend and backend integration.
-I started a simple flask and react app just to see how can i display backend data on port 3000.
+I couldn't make cruddur's front and backend integration.
+So, i started a simple flask and react app just to see how can i display backend data on port 3000.

 ![image](https://user-images.githubusercontent.com/96833570/220901053-5c6f8cca-26d5-47c0-b858-b42e5c824830.png)

-Unfortunately i couldnt work react and flask run locally even after one and a half day.

 #### Multistage dockerfile/get the same containers running outside of Gitpod / Codespaces